Skip to content

 Frequently Asked Questions

-Does this show interest separately?
+Does this show the interest portion separately?

-Which debt to pay first?
+Which debt should be paid first?

 What about minimum payments?